halcyondream/halcyondream.github.io/_posts/2024-06-06-thm-dso-walkthrough.md

 Anyway, let's pretend that the devs have secured the project repository, but deployed the `.git` folder.
 This is not a good practice.
 To demonstrate why, let's talk about the `index` file.

-From the [Git docs], you can learn all about the structure of this binary file.
+From the [Git docs](https://git-scm.com/docs/index-format), you can learn all about the structure of this binary file.
 Of importance, let's review the Index Entries:

 > An index entry typically represents a file.